 If you have more information about this county, any city in it or any other beautiful place in Sweden, please use the form at the bottom of the page to write it.
 Thanks.

-Landscape good for camping, forests for tours and hiking, beautiful national parks, attracted lakes good for fishing and other activities, and the red wooden houses make this county one of the very beautiful areas in the world.
+Landscape good for camping, forests for tours and hiking, beautiful national parks, attracted good for fishing lakes and the red wooden houses make this county one of the very beautiful areas in the world.

 In addition to these important points, a team of scientists has made a good discovery to the oldest living tree in the world in the area, the spruce tree.